 Annual reviews are due by May 1st of each year (unless otherwise notified by the FW Graduate Program Coordinator) and should cover the terms included in the prior calendar year (e.g., reviews completed in the Spring of 2018 should cover the Winter, Spring, Summer and Fall terms of 2017).
 The Departmental Graduate Committee oversees the process and ensures that reviews are completed in a timely manner.
 Students should consult with their major professor and graduate committee during their first year of enrollment to establish how the student’s research and course work will meet the standards and expectations of the FW department.

-The student assesses his/her progress during the past year using the Graduate Student Self-Evaluation Form.
-This form has two parts.
-Part A is a record of completion dates of major steps in the graduate program (e.g., committee formed, research review, course program, etc.).
-It is to be updated at each annual review.
-Part B is a written narrative of activities the student has completed since the last review, and is to be attached to the form (see attached form for detail of content).
+The student assesses their progress during the past year using the Graduate Student Self-Evaluation Form and producing a written narrative of their progress.
+The Graduate Student Evaluation Form is where students record completion dates for major milestones in the graduate program (e.g., committee formed, research review, program of study, etc.).
+This form should be updated at each annual review.
+The written narrative should describe activities the student has completed since the last review, and is to be attached to the form (see annual review instructions for detail on written narrative content).
 Narratives are to be typed on a separate page that clearly indicates the name of the student, major professor, and the date of the self- evaluation.

-The student forwards a copy of the following documents to each member of his/her graduate committee:
+The student forwards a copy of the following documents to each member of their graduate committee:

 It is the student’s responsibility to submit all of the evaluation materials as one complete packet including the student’s self-evaluation and comments by the major professor and committee members.
 The complete packet must be turned in to the department Graduate Program Coordinator.